Plushtoast/dsa5-extensiondb/README.md

 | system.target.value        | size of aoe \*2       | Größe des Flächeneffekts \*2 | "qs*2"               | string |
 | defenseMalus               | Defense malus         | Verteidigungsmalus      |                 -2   | number |

-*1 The damage roll is a string and has to be preceded with a "+" or "-" at all times.
+*1 The damage roll is a string and has to be preceded with a "+" or "-" for mode 2.
 *2 This is not reflected in spell data yet

 See also existing extensions as example.